enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/devops/docker/docker-image.md

 ## Image Layer

+- Image layer can be thought as stack
-- image layer is contains a image
+- ~~image layer contains a image~~
 - check out layers of each image build in previous [section](#illustration-of-image-history)

 ```sh